imorpha/notes/content/References/Improved Translation of “Communications with Zettelkastens” • Zettelkasten Method.md

 - The allegory shouldn’t be overused; but you wouldn’t go wrong by assuming that in the social domain, and especially in scientific research, order also emerges from the combination of order and disorder.
 [10](#fn10) his specification of emergence does not negate scrutinization, it rather enables it. ^c08540af

-- Contrary to the old distinction of emergence and validity, nowadays, we assume that it is both impossible and methodologically unsound to isolate these aspects; that is because the generation of random stimuli needs organisation, if only to match the requirements of speed, frequency and success rate posed in a dynamic society.

-On this abstract level of communication that is related to the philosophy of science as well as towards empirical research, the Zettelkasten is surely just one of many possibilities.
-Incidents during reading play a role, and even misunderstandings caused by interdisciplinary thought processes. ^2a602545
+- On this abstract level of communication that is related to the philosophy of science as well as towards empirical research, the Zettelkasten is surely just one of many possibilities.
+Incidents during reading play a role, and even misunderstandings caused by interdisciplinary thought processes. ^82d30bad

 - Last but not least, the traditional “unity of research and education” is a source of friction that generates incidents.
 We can confirm that communication with Zettelkastens, compared to other options, is a viable solution and has many advantages regarding information density, speed, and mutual amenability. ^90e8ec70